aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 Note that the example provided, although concrete, is still a toy example as each interval is completely flattened to just one scalar value.
 In practice, we would like to deal with more expressive kinds of `ScalarCondition`.

-Now that we have arranged an alphabet of items, we want to establish which items co-occur together by computing the relative frequency of every possible combination of items (this is the most naive mining strategy but, at the moment, let us forget about performance).
+Now that we have arranged an alphabet of items, we want to establish which items co-occur together by computing the relative frequency of every possible combination of items (this is the most naive mining strategy, but, at the moment, let us forget about performance).
 Item combinations are called *itemsets*, and the relative frequency of how many times an itemset is true within the data is typically called *support*.

 | Itemset | [1:10] | [11:20] | [21:30] | [31:40] | [41:50] | Support
 |-------|-------|-------|-------|-------|-------|-------|